zimmertr/Ender-6-Klipper-Guide/README.md

 2. Run `make menuconfig` and provide the following configuration:
    <img src="https://i.imgur.com/jxorWUx.png" alt="https://i.imgur.com/jxorWUx.png" style="zoom:25%;" />
 3. Save the configuration and run `make` to build the binary.
 4. Copy `./out/klipper.bin` to an SD Card, insert it into your Ender 6, and power on the printer.
 When the device detects the binary file it will automatically flash it to the motherboard.
 The screen will not indicate that this is happening, however, and it will appear frozen.
 Wait a minute or two for it to finish and then power the printer back off.
-At this point in time, your printer will no longer function until you finish this guide or flash an [original firmware](https://www.creality.com/pages/download-ender-6) back onto it.
+At this point in time, your printer will no longer function until you finish setting up Klipper or flash an [original firmware](https://www.creality.com/pages/download-ender-6) back onto it.

 <hr>